One of the best feelings once you complete a workout is the sense of satisfaction and accomplishment.

 Improves Insulin Sensitivity

-“Regular thermal therapy, using saunas or hot baths, has the potential to improve impaired insulin sensitivity and boost endothelial expression of the “constitutive” isoform of nitric oxide synthase–effects, analogous to those of aerobic training that should promote vascular health.”
+“Regular thermal therapy, using saunas or hot baths, has the potential to improve impaired insulin sensitivity and boost the endothelial expression of the “constitutive” isoform of nitric oxide synthase–effects, analogous to those of aerobic training that should promote vascular health.”

 Increases Hormone Production

 For those wondering if sauna use has any effect on your hormone production, you’re in luck.

 According to a study by the European Journal of Applied Physiology and Occupational Physiology: